EleanorSC/ENIGMA_Cortical_EWAS/ENIGMA_Cortical_EWAS_README.md

 # ENIGMA_Cortical_EWAS

 Pipeline for conducting epigenome-wide association studies (EWAS) of cortical brain structure.
+This repository provides a harmonised workflow for analysing associations between DNA methylation (DNAm) and cortical morphology derived from MRI.

 ---